 She has worked in sculpture.
 “They Cheated Death” consists of short stacks of magazines held down by blocks of glass.
 Since 2010, Simpson has been using found images and photographs from magazines such as “Ebony” and “Jet” and reformatting them for her work.
 She paints over these source images to make collages, transforming African American hair styles into vividly colored abstractions.
 Her 1994 piece, “Wigs,” presents a study of hairpieces as agents for physical transformation.
 Recently Simpson has turned to painting huge ink and acrylic works on wood panels.

 Simpson went on to wide acclaim as an artist and was awarded the Whitney Museum of Art Award in 2001.
 In 2003, she was the Distinguished Artist-in-Residence at Colgate University.
 In 2013, she was Artist-in-Residence at the Aspen Art Museum.
 In 2019, she received the J. Paul Getty Medal for her contribution to the arts.

 She was the subject of a 20 year retrospective at the Whitney Museum in 2007.
-She has had solo exhibitions at the Denver Art Museum, Aspen Art Museum, Portland Art Museum, MoMA New York, and Brooklyn Museum.
+She has had solo exhibitions at the Denver Art Museum, Aspen Art Museum, Portland Art Museum, New York’s Museum of Modern Art, and Brooklyn Museum.